-- 1. Roads Layer (polyline) - 2.
-A set of origin features-in this example, participant locations (point) - 3.
-A set of destination features-in this example, employment locations (point) - 4.
-The Network Analyst extension for ArcView - 5.
-The Multiple Closest Facilities extension for ArcView
+- 1. Roads Network Layer (Network Dataset) (See Appendix 5E for general information regarding the creation of network datasets.) - 2.
+A set of origin features-in this example, Participant Locations (point) - 3.
+A set of destination features-in this example, Bus Stop Locations (point) - 4.
+Network Analyst extension for ArcGIS 9.1